 - Students are advised to clear all the concepts with the help of experts or teachers.
 Taking the help of experts is always beneficial while preparing for exams.
 It decreases the preparation time.

 - Last but not least, eat healthy and sleep well to maintain a healthy lifestyle.
 Health is the important aspects during exam preparation as poor health reduces the concentration.

-TBSE Madhyamik exam 2021 is of 3 hours duration.
+TBSE Madhyamik exam 2021 is held for a duration of 3 hours.
 Extra 15 minutes are given for reading the question paper.
 According to the TBSE 10th exam pattern, the maximum marks for each subject is 80.

 English question paper will be divided into 4 sections namely Reading (20 marks), Writing (10 marks), Grammar (20 marks) and Literature (30 marks).